Syrians flee to "safer" Iraq through reopened border

 Fearing a spillover of violence, the Iraqi army sealed the Qaim crossing with concrete blast walls on Friday, trapping Syrians trying to escape attacks on the other side, according to local officials.
 Iraq's Prime Minister Nuri al-Maliki overturned the decision on Monday.

-Iraq, whose desert province of Anbar, a Sunni heartland, borders Syria, is nervous about the impact of the conflict in its neighbor where mainly Sunni rebels are fighting to end Assad's Alawite-dominated rule.
+Iraq, whose desert province of Anbar, a Sunni heartland, borders Syria, is nervous about the impact of the conflict in its neighbour where mainly Sunni rebels are fighting to end Assad's Alawite-dominated rule.

 Assad describes his foes as foreign-backed terrorists who are responsible for the killings.